jitendra25Aug/github-login-cra/README.md

 - Install the required dependencies: npm install
 - start the app: npm start
 - The app should open in your default browser at http://localhost:3000/.
+- To run the app in local environment replace the 'domain' and 'clientId' with your values.

 ### Dependencies
 - ReactJS